JGI-Bioinformatics/jaws/docs/sphinx/source/Intro/faq.rst

 Can I copy only a select set of output files so I'm not copying uneccessary files.
     When JAWS is finished (i.e. "download-complete") you should be able to copy your output files using the 'jaws get' command.
 When you use the command without the --complete flag, you will only get the files that were listed in the output{} section of the WDL.
 The --complete flag will get you all the files in cromwell's 'execution' directory.

+|

+What flavor of linux is used on the compute nodes?
+    JAWS makes multiple computing resources available and they may use a variety of linux distros, so we recommend specifying the container to use for every task.
+If not specified, the default container is Debian.